Lake Como: Live Weather Reports

 Weather Overview for Lake Como

 The entirety of the Lake Como region is famed for its Mediterranean conditions; summers are long and warm without getting excruciatingly hot while winters are mild and never bitterly cold.
-Lake Como is a popular location for those interested in wind sports as the mountain valleys funnel wind, making it ideal for windsurfing on Lake Garda.
+Rainfall is moderate, but helps to keep the scenery lush and green – and any grey skies often clear away quickly.
+Lake Como is well-known and a popular spot for celebrities, it also gained fame when the opening scene of James Bond: Quantum of Solace was filmed there.
+For regular holidaymakers it is a perfect location for those interested in wind sports as the mountain valleys funnel wind, making it ideal for windsurfing – but is also an idyllic location for lazing by the lakeside and eating wonderful Italian food.
+As a holiday destination it is similar to the nearby Lake Garda.

 Morning in Lake Como

 Springtime in Lake Como is very beautiful as the trees and flowers begin to blossom.
 Holiday makers should be prepared for a chance of rainfall though.
 Rain is fairly consistent across the year but spring is definitely the wettest season and can see torrential downpours which can last for 1 or 2 days.
+For example, May sees 128mm of rain across 16 days of the month.
 However, after the rain you’ll be sure to be met with a good run of sunny clear days.
 March sees a pleasant 8 hours of sunshine a day, rising to 10 hours in April and a glorious 12 hours in May.

-Temperatures in Lake Como in spring are also on the increase, with an average of 9°C in March reaching 16°C in May with highs of 20°C. With stunning scenery and less tourists than the summer months, spring is a great time to visit Lake Como – just remember to pack your umbrella!
+Temperatures in Lake Como in spring are also on the increase, with an average of 9°C in March reaching 16°C in May with highs of 20°C. Evenings can still get chilly, dropping to 8°C in April so you will still need a jacket.
+With stunning scenery and less tourists than the summer months, spring is a great time to visit Lake Como – just remember to pack your umbrella!

-Summer is one of the most popular times, with glorious weather conditions.
-Summer in Lake Como begin around May when the average daily high rises to about 20°C. Once you move into June the highs reach 24°C, before peaking at 26°C in the hottest months of July and August.
+Summer is the most popular time, with glorious weather conditions.
+Summer in Lake Como begins around May when the average daily high rises to about 20°C. Once you move into June the highs reach 24°C, before peaking at 26°C in the hottest months of July and August.
 Summer will see the odd day when the mercury rises over 30°C but cool breezes from across the lake will ensure it never feels too hot.
+Evenings and cooler days are still pleasant, averaging between 18°C and 22°C.

 Beautiful Lake Como

-Lake Como sees an average of 11 hours of sunshine during the summer months, making it a popular time for sun worshippers to flock here.
-The Lake looks amazing in glorious sunshine.
-Lake Como does experience some summer showers though, with an average of 13 wet days every month, so visitors should be prepared for the chance of getting wet.
+Lake Como sees an average of 11 to 12 hours of sunshine during the summer months, making it a popular time for sun worshippers to flock here – and the lake looks amazing in glorious sunshine.
+Lake Como does experience some summer showers though, with an average of 13 wet days every month, so visitors should be prepared for the chance of getting wet, although July and August are relatively drier with around 97mm of rain each.

 Hotel Britannia Excelsior in Lake Como.
 Photo by www.shearings.com

-To some extent, Lake Como stores summer heat and releases it throughout winter, moderating temperatures throughout the year as the sea does in coastal areas.
-The surrounding mountains also act as insulation keeping the areas warmer than other locations at similar latitudes.
-Winters in Lake Como does see temperatures get close to freezing though, and January is generally the coldest month with an average low temperature of 1°C and maximum of only 6°C. The average temperatures of January and February are 4°C and 5°C, respectively.
+To some extent, Lake Como stores summer heat and releases it throughout winter due to the mass of water, which moderates temperatures throughout the year as the sea does in coastal areas.
+The surrounding mountains also act as insulation, keeping this area warmer than other locations at similar latitudes.
+Winters in Lake Como do see temperatures get close to freezing though, and January is generally the coldest month with an average low temperature of 1°C and maximum of only 6°C. The average temperatures of January and February are 4°C and 5°C, respectively.
+Sunshine levels get down to 6 hours per day in December and January but this an improvement on the 3 hours per day expected in the UK at this time of the year.

-Snow may fall in the region on the odd occasion as you head to higher elevations.
-It is rare to find it in the lowlands near the lake.
+Snow may fall in the region on the odd occasion as you head to higher elevations, but it is rare to find it in the lowlands near the lake.
 The northern parts of Lake Como have a tendency to be a few degrees cooler than the south and the north also receives more rain - this is due to the north’s closer proximity to the Italian Alps.

 While summer will see perfect holiday weather, it can be quite crowded and prices are usually higher.
-Winter can still be a great time to visit, you can make the most of the off season deals and enjoy Lake Como when it’s quiet.
+Winter can still be a great time to visit as you can make the most of the off season deals and enjoy Lake Como when it’s quiet.
 With snow on the surrounding mountains, the area is truly picture perfect.
+Rainfall is lowest is December and February at 46mm and 35mm each month respectively, but it is always worth checking the local forecast for up-to-date information.